swannodette/baduk/_posts/2016-12-28-cho-hun-hyun-games.markdown

 it shouldn't be too hard to get your hands on a used copy if you like what you hear.

-The book consists of twenty of commented games.
+The book consists of twenty commented games.
 The first twelve are from Cho's time as a newly minted professional of the Nihon Ki-in.
 The later eight are from Cho's brilliant international career.
 Cho's crowning achievement was defeating Nei Weiping in the very first